Welcome to the new home of North American Birds Regional Reports! (Scroll down for the directory.)

 For over 100 years, North American Birds and its predecessors have delivered regionalized summaries of bird populations.
 Until the very end of the 20th century, these printed “Regional Reports,” as they came to be known, provided up-to-date information on bird populations.
 Then the internet happened.
 Do you want the exact locations of 1,000 Yellow-rumped Warbler sightings from today?
 Just tap and swipe on your smartphone a few times.
 In contrast, a printed magazine can’t possibly show up in your mailbox until several months following the conclusion of a particular season.
 Therefore, Regional Reports are now being housed here, online.

 The benefits of this change are many: Instead of waiting 6–9 months for publication, they can now be published in just days.
-Without space restrictions, we can offer you more information and more photos.
+Without space restrictions, you now have access to more information and more photos.
 Perhaps most importantly, the reports are now easily searchable and more widely accessible.
 And finally, late reports will no longer hold up publication of the printed magazine, which has been an issue in the past.
-We’re confident that you will see immediate benefits to this change to online Regional Reports, and that you will like it, too.
+I’m confident that you will see immediate benefits to this change to online Regional Reports, and that you will like it, too.

 For about three years, publication of reports unfortunately ceased altogether due to staffing and management issues at the journal.
 This led to dozens of reports piling up and others understandably not being written at all.
-Thanks to the herculean efforts of our new team of Report Publication Editors (listed below), this logjam has been broken, and reports are now being published at the rate of 8–12 per week.
-We should also offer our profound thanks to the regional editors who despite a couple rocky years didn’t lose faith and continued to send reports.
+However, by the end of 2020, reports were being published at the rate of 8–12 per week, and more than 100 had been published.
+I wish to acknowledge the herculean efforts of Greg Neise, Ted Floyd, and our team of Report Publication Editors (listed at the bottom of this page) in making this success a reality.
+I also offer my profound thanks to the regional editors who continue to volunteer their time and expertise.
+Thank you!